-As a result of cycling and walking some of the Camino del Norte, I then volunteered to spend a couple of weeks working in a pilgrim refuge on the Camino route.
+As a result of cycling and walking some of the Camino del Norte, I then thought a spot of volunteering mightn't go amiss and so I opted to spend a couple of weeks working in a pilgrim refuge on the Camino del Norte route.

 Pilgrims came in all forms and were travelling the Camino for many different reasons.

 It was a very worthwhile experience (even though it meant getting up at 6am to serve breakfast at 7; getting to bed at midnight; 2 hours of down time at lunchtime.
 Otherwise, pretty much full on.
 Not a holiday; but very interesting.